How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Who this is for: Founders in the $50K–$70K/month range who are the decision bottleneck, working 60+ hours while a team waits on approvals, repeat questions, and stalled tasks.

-The Delegation Problem: Keeping every decision while handing off only execution quietly burns 10–20 hours weekly, with cases like 73 questions in 5 days compounding into 624 hours and $312,000 in wasted time yearly.
+The delegation problem: Keeping every decision while handing off only execution quietly burns 10–20 hours weekly, with cases like 73 questions in 5 days compounding into 624 hours and $312,000 in wasted time yearly.

 What you’ll learn: How to build a full Work Inventory Spreadsheet, score tasks with the Delegation Readiness Matrix, design a Phase Sequencing Framework, create an SOP Template Library, and track results in a Delegation Tracking Dashboard.